-- All tree preservation order applications (including those within a conservation area) - Certificates of lawful use (existing and proposed) - Prior notification of proposed development by telecommunications code system operators - General development order permitted development prior notification applications - County council matters - Neighbouring authority consultations - Non material amendments. - Determining a major application that is submitted by, or on behalf of, the borough council for its own development - Determining any application made by, or on behalf of, a member of the borough ouncil or an employee of the authority - Determining applications where a parish or town council has made representations which meet the following criteria: - The observations are received within 21 days of publication of the weekly list - The observations refer to relevant material planning considerations - The observations are substantial in nature and raise novel or important issues which, in the opinion of the Head of Planning, should be properly brought to the attention of the Planning Committee - The observations, if accepted, would result in a determination contrary to the opinion of the Head of Planning (or officer with authority delegated by the Head of Planning) that the application should be approved - The observations do not relate to householder applications.
+- All tree preservation order applications (including those within a conservation area) - Certificates of lawful use (existing and proposed) - Prior notification of proposed development by telecommunications code system operators - General development order permitted development prior notification applications - County council matters - Neighbouring authority consultations - Non material amendments. - Determining a major application that is submitted by, or on behalf of, the Borough Council for its own development - Determining any application made by, or on behalf of, a member of the Borough Council or an employee of the authority.